merenlab/merenlab.org/software/anvio/help/main/programs/anvi-profile/index.md

   display: true
 ---

-Creates a single anvi&#x27;o profile database.
-When it is run on a BAM file, depending on the user parameters, the program quantifies                   coverage per nucleotide position (and averages them  per contig), calculates                   single-nucleotide, single-codon, and single-amino acid variants, as well as structural variants                   such as insertion and deletions and stores these data into appropriate tables.
+The flagship anvi&#x27;o proram to profile a BAM file.
+Running this program on a BAM file will quantify coverages per nucleotide position in read recruitment results and will average coverage and detection data per contig.
+It will also calculate single-nucleotide, single-codon, and single-amino acid variants, as well as structural variants, such as insertion and deletions, to eventually stores all data into a single anvi&#x27;o profile database.
+For very large projects, this program can demand a lot of time, memory, and storage resources.
+If all you want is to learn coverages of your nutleotides, genes, contigs, or your bins collections from BAM files very rapidly, and/or you do not need anvi&#x27;o single profile databases for your project, please see other anvi&#x27;o programs that profile BAM files, `anvi-script-get-coverage-from-bam` and `anvi-profile-blitz`.

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.